-The second edition of our mini-conference will happen on 20th May in Zoom!
+The fourth edition of our mini-conference will happen on July 29th in Zoom!

 The conference is organized by Denis Nardin and me.

 The videos of the past talks can be found at our Youtube channel.